-- 13. Taxes 13.1 All payments to be made by the Borrower, any guaranter, security provider or other person (collectively "the obligors" and each "an obligor") to the Bank in respect of the Familities or under any documents retailing to the Facilities shall be made to the Bank as specified by the Bank without any set-off, counterdation or condition and free and clear of all present and future taxes, deductions or withholdings of any nature westover.
-If at any time an obligor is required to make any deduction or withholding for or on account of tax or otherwise from any payment to the Bank, the sum due from that obligor in respect of such payment shall be increased to the extent necessary to ensure their, after the making of such deduction or withholding, the Bank receives on the due date for such payment (and restains, free from any leading in respect of such deduction or withholding) a net sum equal to the sum which the Bank would have received had no such deduction or withholding been made or required to be made and the obligors shall jointly and severally indemnify the Bank against any losses, liabilities, interest, penalties, or costs and expenses payable or incurred by reason of any failure of the relevant obligor to make any such deduction or withholding or by reason of any increased psyntherin not being made on the due date for such payment.
-Upon required to the Bank the obligors shall jointly and averally and promptly deliver to the Bank exidance satisfactory to the Bank that such deduction or withholding or by reason of any increased psynther not being made on the due date for such payment.
-13.2 Any fee or charge referred to in the Facility Letter and these Standard Terms and Conditions is exclusive of any value added tax, goods and services tax or any other has sent might be chargeable in correction with final ties or charge.
-If any value added tax, goods and services tax or other tax is so chargeable, it shall be paid by the relevant obligor at the same time as it pays the rel
+- 13.1 All payments to be made by the Borrower, any guarantor, security provider or other person (collectively "the obligors" and each "an obligor") to the Bank in respect of the Facilities or under any documents relating to the Facilities shall be made to the Bank as specified by the Bank without any set-off, counterclaim or condition and free and clear of all present and future taxes, deductions or withholdings of any nature whatsoever.
+If at any time an obligor is required to make any deduction or withholding for or on account of tax or otherwise from any payment to the Bank, the sum due from that obligor in respect of such payment shall be increased to the extent necessary to ensure that, after the making of such deduction or withholding, the Bank receives on the due date for such payment (and retains, free from any liability in respect of such deduction or withholding) and sum equal to the sum which the Bank would have received had no such deduction or withholding been made or required to be made and the obligors shall jointly and severally indemnify the Bank against any losses, liabilities, interest, penalties, or costs and expenses payable or incurred by reason of any failure of the relevant obligor to make any such deduction or withholding or by reason of any increased payment not being made on the due date for such payment.
+Upon request of the Bank evidence satisfactory to the Bank that such deduction or withholding has been made or (as applicable) any appropriate payment paid to the relevant tax authority. - 13.2 Any fee or charge referred to in the Facility Letter and these Standard Terms and Conditions is exclusive of any value added tax, goods and services tax or any other tax which might be chargeable in connection with that fee or charge.
+If any value added tax, goods and services tax or other tax is so chargeable, it shall be paid by the relevant obligor at the same time as it pays the relevant fee or charge.